Pulling and pushing the Universal Connector container image

 To pull the container image

-2. Copy the container-token.bmc and download-sa-image.sh files into the same directory on your Linux virtual machine.
+- Copy the download-sa-image.sh file into the same directory where your container-token.bmc file resides on your Linux virtual machine.

 chmod +x download-sa-image.sh